Yel1oww/Pi-Hole-Threat-Detector/README.md

 3. Copy the content and paste it directly onto the n8n canvas.
 4.  **Configuration Required:**
     * Update the **HTTP Request** nodes with your Pi-hole and InfluxDB IP addresses.
-    * Add your API keys to the header parameters for VirusTotal and AlienVault nodes.
+    * Enter your API keys in the Header parameters for the **VirusTotal** and **AlienVault** nodes.
-    * Update the InfluxDB node with your Organization, Bucket, and Token.
+    * Update the **Push to InfluxDB** node with your Org and Bucket names.

 ### 2. InfluxDB Setup
-Create a bucket named `DNS_Threats` (or your preferred name) in your InfluxDB UI.
+Create a bucket (e.g., `DNS_Security`) in your InfluxDB UI.
 Ensure your API token has **Write** permissions for this bucket.

 ### 3. Grafana Dashboard
 1. In Grafana, go to **Dashboards** > **New** > **Import**.
 2. Upload the `grafana_dashboard.json` file or paste the JSON text.
-3. Select your **InfluxDB** data source from the dropdown.
-4. If your bucket name is not `AI`, you may need to find and replace the bucket name in the panel queries.
+3. The JSON contains the placeholder `[YOUR_BUCKET_NAME]`.
+You should find and replace this with your actual InfluxDB bucket name before importing, or update the queries in the panels manually after the import is complete.

 ---

 ## ⚙️ Configuration Variables
-When setting up the JSONs, ensure you replace the following placeholders:
+When setting up the JSON files, ensure you replace the following placeholders:

 | Placeholder | Description |
 | :--- | :--- |